violetr/fem/README.md

 ```python
 fem.labels_
 ```
+Rejected outliers are labelled with the string '-1'.

-You can specify a number between 0 (reject everything) and 1 (reject nothing) for the outlier rejection:
+You can specify a number between 0 (reject nothing) and 1 (reject everything) for the outlier rejection:

 ```python
 fem = FEM(K, thres = b)